-A turbine is a mechanical device which extracts energy from a moving fluid and converts it into useful work.
-The turbines are basically used to produce electricity.
+A turbine is a mechanical device that extract energy from a moving liquid and follower into useful work.
+The turbines are basically used to produce electricity power.

 Types of Turbine

 - Water Turbine

 A Pelton wheel is an impulse type water turbine.
 It was invented by Lester Allan Pelton in the 1870s The Pelton wheel extricate energy from the desire of moving water, as antithetical to water’s buried weight like the classical bound water wheel.
 Profuse modification of impulse turbines existed preceding to Pelton’s design, but they were less efficient than Pelton’s design.
 Pelton’s paddle calculus was designed so that when the rim ran at half the speed of the water jet. which allowed for a very efficient turbine.

 A Pelton turbine or Pelton wheel is a type of turbine used generally in hydroelectric plants.
 These turbines are generally used for ground with heads exceeding 300 meters.
 This type of turbine was conceive during the gold rush in 1880 by Lester Pelton.

 When used for generating electricity, there is commonly a water accumulation located at some height above the Pelton turbine.